Atlas-OS/Atlas/src/playbook/Executables/AtlasDesktop/6. Advanced Configuration/Toggle Windows Updates/README.md

 USE WITH CAUTION ⚠️⚠️⚠️

 ‼️‼️‼️
-Users should use the file found at
+ALL USERS ARE ADVISED TO USE THE FILE FOUND AT
 %windir%\AtlasDesktop\3.
 General Configuration\Pause Updates\Pause Windows Updates.cmd
-‼️‼️‼️
+TO PAUSE UPDATES.
+THIS WILL NOT BREAK OTHER SERVICES ‼️‼️‼️

-⚠️ This should only be used for Advanced Users who know what they are doing.
+⚠️ This should only be used for **Advanced Users** who know what they are doing.

 This file breaks:
 - Windows updates completely (Toggle will fix, but may fail [unlikely])